ethan-stone/obsidian-vault-knowledge-base/Reading/Abundance.md

-- Sprawl is the concept of growing too fast
+- Sprawl is the concept of too fast growing suburban areas.
-- Ronald Regan was the governor of California and
+- Ronald Regan was the governor of California and put in place some of the re